toddmotto/flare/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using Grunt.
+Lint and test your code using Gulp.

 ## Release history